SATVIK2204/SATVIK2204/README.md

 I am a 4th year,Computer Science undergraduate with interest in problem solving and learning new technologies.

-I have made multiple projects using classical ML Algorithms as well as with the help of Deep Learning.
-I am constantly learning new thing and expanding my skill set.
-I am currently expanding my tech stack to Web Development and currently learning Backned fundamentals.
+I have been an A.I.
+Development Intern at Lawnics Tech.
+I have made multiple projects using Natural Language Processing and other ML/DL algorithms and have been expanding my skill sets to Web development.
+I have been using NodeJS, ExpressJS, and MongoDB as the tech stack for my projects.
+Currently, learning Web Development and sharpening my hold on problem-solving using Data Structures and Algorithms.

 Also, I am open to work.
 So, if you are hiring let's connect.